Conversion events

 How it works

-Let’s say you’re creating a personalized holiday campaign for active users, a conversion event of Start a Session within two or three days may be appropriate since it will allow you to gather a sense of user engagement from receiving your message.
-Additional events like Make Purchase, Upgrade App, or any of your custom events can be selected as conversion events.
+For a personalized holiday campaign targeting active users, a conversion event of Start a Session within two or three days may be appropriate because it allows you to gather a sense of user engagement from receiving your message.
+You can also select additional events like Places Order, Upgrade App, or any of your custom events as conversion events.

 For more on conversions, check out our Braze Learning course on campaign setup.